Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Introduction

-An efficient MCMC algorithm to sample from the joint posterior distribution of all the unknown quantities in the model is proposed in Section \ref{Se3}.
-Section \ref{Se4} presents some simulated examples and an application to a large scale educational assessment exam in Brazil is presented in Section \ref{Se5}.
+Inference for the proposed model is performed through an efficient MCMC algorithm to sample from the joint posterior distribution of all the unknown quantities in the model.
+This is presented in Section \ref{Se3}.
+Section \ref{Se4} presents some simulated examples.
+An application to a large scale educational assessment exam in Brazil is presented in Section \ref{Se5} focusing on the identification of items which are more efficient in differentiating individuals with higher abilities.